-Every apricot pit conceals an intensily aromatic kernel.
-Eaten raw, this kernel is unpleasantly bitter.
-Once toasted, its taste gets somewhat milder, reminiscent of almond and amaretto.
+Every apricot pit conceals an intensely aromatic kernel.
+Eaten raw, this kernel is unpleasantly bitter, but once toasted its taste gets somewhat milder, reminiscent of almond.
+This should be no surprise, since it can contain up to 5% of amygdalin.
 In fact I just learned while writing this post that apricot kernels are sometimes used to make amaretto!
 I figured these potent nuts would be perfect for ice cream, as the cold tends to tone down the flavors.

 Apricot kernel ice cream

 3.5 oz apricot kernels

 1/8 tsp salt